yamchips/issue-tracker/Learning-notes.md

    Refer to this [page](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config).
 We can add `export const dynamic = 'force-dynamic'` before the default export to make this page dynamic.

+3. **Router Cache(Client-side Cache)**

+   Store the payload of pages in browser.
+Lasts for a session, refreshes every time when reloading.

+   The pages stored in client-side cache get automatic invalidation depending on how they are rendered.
+For static routes, the invalidation time is 5 minutes; for dynamic routes, 30 seconds.

+   We can add a `router.refresh()` to force the page to refresh in IssueForm component.

 ## Further work

 1. Update the status of an issue in edit issue page